-Education, alcohol use and abuse among young adults in Britain.
+Education, alcohol use and abuse among young adults in Britain

 In this article we explore the relationship between education and alcohol consumption.
 We examine whether the probability of abusing alcohol differs across educational groups.
 We use data from the British Cohort Study, a longitudinal study of one week's birth in Britain in 1970.
 We analysed data collected at age 34 (in 2004) and complement it with information gathered at previous sweeps.
 Measures of alcohol abuse include alcohol consumption above NHS guidelines, daily alcohol consumption and problem drinking.
 We found that higher educational attainment is associated with increased odds of daily alcohol consumption and problem drinking.
 The relationship is stronger for females than males.
 Individuals who achieved high educational test scores in childhood are at a significantly higher risk of abusing alcohol across all dimensions.
 Our results also suggest that educational qualifications and academic performance are associated with the probability of belonging to different typologies of alcohol consumers among women while this association is not present in the case of educational qualifications and is very weak in the case of academic performance among males.

 - "Apart from the above mentioned factors, education level and age group in our study were found to have a positive indirect effect on risky drinking pattern.
 Studies have shown that risky drinking pattern increased with age in adolescence while decreased in adulthood (Liang and Chikritzhs, 2013; Talley et al., 2014; Wolff et al., 2014) and people with a higher education level are more likely to have harmful behaviors such as alcohol consumption (Cutler and Lleras-Muney, 2006; Huerta and Borgonovi, 2010).
 Our results showed that people who had higher education and higher age tended to have a larger family drinking environment and more drinking friends, which may affect their behaviors. "